 As a child, he’d been part of a Saturday magic club in New York City, mentored by former vaudevillians who would sit around a table reprising their tricks.
 Noting his aptitude (“Sleight of hand was my specialty”), the prestidigitators passed along their trade secrets to him.

-At Wesleyan, where his father had attended, he planned to be “a serious student,” but somehow, classmates got wind of his hobby and pestered him.
+At Wesleyan, where his father had graduated in 1944, he planned to be “a serious student,” but somehow, classmates got wind of his hobby and pestered him.
 Opening at the ’92 Theater, and wearing the traditionally elegant magician’s top hat and tails, he performed to a modern soundtrack.
 Other shows followed.
 Eventually he teamed up with David Bickford ’75 and the two toured their act (“Bob & Bic—Discover Where Vaudeville Went and Why!”) around the college circuit.

 At Bickford’s urging, Yorburg auditioned for a commercial role as a magician.
 To his amazement, he got the part and two days later flew to Los Angeles to work with his childhood TV hero (“Mark Wilson, of The Magic Land of Allakazam”) and be the original Magic Burger King for the fast-food chain.